Clinching the title

 Liddell and Shanks in tandem

-1953 - Liddell also represented his country, winning his 24th senior cap as they held England to a 2-2 draw in the British International Championships at Wembley Stadium.
+1953 - Liddell also represented his country, winning his 23rd senior cap as they held England to a 2-2 draw in the British International Championships at Wembley.

 2018 – Mohamed Salah was named in the PFA Team of the Year after a highly impressive first campaign with the reds.
 He went on to claim the PFA Player of the Year award, having netted 44 times in 52 games in all competitions as he helped us to reach the UEFA Champions League Final in Kiev.